KSanthanesh/designer-silks/README.md

     - Header and Footer
     - Cancel button
     - Sign out button
-After Logout the success logout message will appear on the rightside of the Page.
+After Logout, the success logout message will appear on the rightside of the Page.

 #### <span style="color:green;">Product Management</span>